aol/micro-server/micro-jmx-metrics/readme.md

 # JMX Metrics

-This plugin expose JMX metrics to metricRegistry, so they can be sent to datadog using by micro-metrics-datadog
+This plugin expose JMX metrics to metricRegistry, so they can be sent to datadog using by micro-metrics-datadog.

+Main advantage that it don't use remote JMX connection, so you still can connect using VisualVM/JConsole to your applications.

 See also [micro-metrics-datadog](https://github.com/aol/micro-server/tree/master/micro-metrics-datadog)